-- Hay-On-Wye, Wales
+1. Hay-On-Wye, Wales

 A small town with a population of about 1600 inhabitants is one of the first city of book in the world.

 In 1979, after returning from a trip to Hay-On-Wye a local resident named Noel Anselot decided to invite many booksellers in various regions to come to his village.
-The village is redu in belgium.
+The village is redu in Belgium.
 He did it by sending them a letter and inviting booksellers to start selling in various buildings that already exist and are available in the city.

 Apparently what Anselot did is not useless, and now there are about 17 bookstores in the village which sells secondhand books and comic book.
-There are many festivals and events related to the book, which was held in the village.
+There are many festivals and events related to the book, which were held in the village.
 In 1984, the city was finally crowned as one of the city of book after successfully organized their first book festival

 Hobart, New York, USA